-You may think that as a college president I have possessed a life-long love for education.
+You may think that as a university president I have possessed a life-long love for education.
 Well, not so.
 As a young girl I constantly complained about school and its drudgery.
 Nevertheless, my demanding mother, a first generation American of Japanese parents, took academic achievement very seriously.
 Her constant reply was, “School is work.
 Work is good.
 Now get to work!”
 As a point of honor, I obeyed.
 It was not until later in life that I began to sincerely appreciate the real value of education.
 And, it was not until I began my work as a professional and a scholar in higher education that I could honestly define school in the loftier terms so often used by college educators and serious students.
 Rather than “work,” I now find myself characterizing the college experience in such high expressions as “the joy of learning,” “the search for truth and beauty,” “understanding the human experience,” and “faith seeking reason.”

 These lofty aspects of education are important and too often overlooked.
 Nevertheless, they are not enough to fully describe an authentically Franciscan college experience.
 For St. Francis and other leaders of the early Franciscan religious and educational movement, learning was not meant to be solely intellectual.
 Knowledge was not gained simply for its intrinsic value.
 Education was not valuable as an end unto itself.
 Rather, education was to be a means to serve others, to build and strengthen relationships among God’s people and to build the human community.
 Now, that requires work!